mescon/Muximux/README.md

 ## Setup

-- To set it up place the folder inside your root directory then open the index.html
+- To set it up place the folder inside your root directory then open the index.html in your favourite editor.
 - Now edit the parts marked as "replace me" with the urls of your apps.
 - Navigate to http://youripaddress/Managethis to access it.